Azure/azure-service-operator/docs/hugo/content/introduction/aso-controller-settings-options.md

 there have been no triggering changes in the Kubernetes resources.
 This sync exists to detect and correct changes that happened in Azure that Kubernetes is not aware about.
 BE VERY CAREFUL setting this value low - even a modest number of resources can cause subscription level throttling if they are re-synced frequently.
-If nil, sync period defaults to `1h`.
+If nil or empty (`""`), sync period defaults to `1h`.

 **Specified As:** `"1h"`, `"15m"`, or `"60s"`.
 See https://pkg.go.dev/time#ParseDuration for more details.